timdorr/deskjockey/README.md

 - `email` - The requester's email address.
 - `category` - (optional) The ID of the help center category to limit your searches to.
 - `fields` - (optional) A object of custom fields to set on the ticket.
 The key is the ID of the field, and the value is the value.
+- `chat` - (Defaults to false) Flag turning on Zopim Live Chat.
+- `chat_tags` - (optional) String of comma seperated tags to add to current chat session.
+- `chat_department` - (optional) Default department to direct the visitors current session.